 Can I perform a criminal record check on someone else without consent?

-NO. MyCRC must always have consent and be able to verify that the person completing the criminal record check is the person behind the computer.
+Absolutely not.
+Every criminal record check must be completed with the individual’s consent, and we must be able to verify the person conducting the criminal record check is the person behind the computer.

 Under what authority is MyCRC, as a third-party provider, permitted to conduct Canadian Criminal Record Checks?